bokveizen/edge-probability-graph-model/README.md

 - `gen_scratch_kr_iid.sh`: The script to run the graph generation code for the stochastic Kronecker (KR) model with parallel binding, using edge probabilities "from scratch".
 - `gen_scratch_kr_iter.sh`: The script to run the graph generation code for the stochastic Kronecker (KR) model with local binding, using edge probabilities "from scratch".

+Subfolders:

+- `optimized`: The graph generation code optimized for large-scale graphs.

 ### How to run

 ```bash